IBM/aiops-pot/docs/Instana POT/Monitoring a Cloud Native App/k8s-agent-install.md

 In this section, you will be installing the Instana Kubernetes Agent on the following 2 servers that have been provisioned for you for this lab.

+## Note: Do not install Kubernetes agent as "ROOT"

     .
 IP: 169.62.62.185 **itz-######-ipot-rsmaster**
     .
 IP: 169.62.62.174 **itz-######-ipot-qotdmaster**